jk09/Infobip/README.md

 ## Installation

-- Download and unpack the file `infobip_carpool_publish.zip` from https://1drv.ms/f/s!AqvXdnyLOmxhh_Un5eeNbqsqEioklg?e=Rbpscg
+- Download and unpack the file from ... *to be specified*
-- In the directory of unpacked files run the program `Infobip.exe`
+- In the directory of the unpacked files run the program `Infobip.exe`
 - The server application will start and present a console similar to the following

 ![Server console](published_console.png)